 The American Federation of Musicians represents the interests of professional musicians in Canada and the United States.
-Of particular interest for freelance musicians are the GoPro sites: GoProMusic, GoProHosting, and GoProLessons.
-Word has it that the AFM will soon offer a GoPro site for selling digital downloads online.

 The companion sites to Gerald Klickstein's new book The Musician's Way: A Guide to Practice, Performance, and Wellness (main site and blog) feature loads of information and resources on all aspects of musical performance.